-Variants: Rosentrater, Rosentrætter, Rosentreder, Rosentreader, Rosentraeger, Rozentreter, Rosentreater, Rosenträger, Rosendräger, Розентретер
+Variants: Rosentrater, Rosentrætter, Rosentreder, Rosentreader, Rosentraeger, Rozentreter, Rosentreater, Rosenträger, Rosendräger, Rosentritt, Różański, Rosanka, Розентретер

+The earliest documented spellings of the name are ‘Rosentreter & Rosentreder’ from Low German/Low Saxon (Plattdeutsch), the most probable family dialects spoken in the 11th-15th centuries where ‘trede’ is dialect for ‘treten’ which can mean to step (on), to walk (on), or to kick, so the literal translation would be “Tread’s or Walk’s on Roses”.
 This would appear to have a royal connection.
-To Tread on Roses (or flowers) was generally reserved for the nobility of the time.
+To tread or walk on roses (or flowers) was generally reserved for the nobility or “hero’s” of that time.
 The name may have been granted by royalty for some service or deed which was also not uncommon.

 NOTE: I am unsure of the validity and authenticity of the crest shown here.
 More research is required.